MewsSystems/gitbook-connector-api/operations/resourceaccesstokens.md

 ## Get all resource access tokens

 Returns all resource access tokens based on resource access token identifiers, reservations or interval.
 One of them must be specified in the request.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request